databricks/reference-apps/logs_analyzer/README.md

 ## More to come...

-While that's all for now, there's definitely more to come - expect more features to the log reference application over time.
+While that's all for now, there's definitely more to come over time.